jdittrich/userNeedResearchBook/text/allURBook.md

 	-   Review previous projects
 	-   Others (Web, Bookshop)

- »Inspiration« was not a principle so I had a look at the underlying data.
+ »Inspiration« is a title based on the »same-things-mentioned«-principle so I had a look at the underlying data.
 They all were about inspiration – but they had another commonality: All inspiration techniques used other, existing designs, often ones that were created by the same person or even for the same project (It would have been possible that people take a walk or have frequent brainstormings or take drugs to get new ideas etc.).
-So I renamed it and created the principle: »I use existing designs for inspiration«
+The insight I came up with was: »I use  existing designs for inspiration«

 </div>